SteavenGamerYT/Website/content/posts/2023/ventoy.md

 Another unique feature of Ventoy is its support for persistent storage.
 This means that you can use Ventoy to create a live USB with persistent storage, which allows you to save changes to files and settings on the live USB.

-Here are the steps to use Ventoy to create a live USB of Ubuntu:
+Here are the steps to use Ventoy to create a install usb of Windows:

 1. Download the Ventoy-VERSION-linux.tar.gz.